Our Services

 Helpful Resources

-Red light therapy uses specific red and near-infrared wavelengths to boost cellular energy, enhance blood flow, reduce inflammation and accelerate tendon repair in high-performance horses, offering a non-invasive, drug-free recovery option.
+Red light therapy (RLT) for horses uses targeted red and near-infrared wavelengths to boost cellular energy, improve blood flow, reduce inflammation, and speed tendon repair — offering a non-invasive, drug-free recovery option for high-performance equine athletes.

-There are several factors to consider including treatment frequency, device calibration, safety precautions and how RLT fits with exercise, cold therapy and nutrition.
-See below for complete details and important considerations before choosing your horse’s next steps.
+Key factors to consider include treatment frequency, device calibration, safety precautions, and how RLT integrates with exercise, cold therapy, and nutrition.
+Details below outline what horse owners should evaluate before starting therapy.

 High-performance horses demand top-tier care to stay sound, agile and competitive.
 One emerging tool gaining traction among veterinarians and equine therapists is red light therapy for horses (often called photobiomodulation).
 By harnessing specific wavelengths of red and near-infrared light, RLT supports tissue repair, reduces inflammation and speeds up recovery—especially in tendon injuries.